Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Result and Discussion

+The network returns the BDT classifier, which can then, in principle, be used to set a cut and calculate the signal significance.
+We have shown these signal significances as a function of signal efficiencies.

-where $\sigma_S^0 (\sigma_B^0)$ are the cross section for signal (backgrounds), and $\mathcal{L}$ represents the integrated luminosity.
-The Variation of signal significance as a function of signal efficiency is shown in Fig.~\ref{fig:signi-vec} for all the four machine energies as described in Table~\ref{tab:coll-param}.
-A feature of the curves shows that the signal significance is the best in the region 30\% to 50\% signal efficiencies.
-The background efficiencies in this region are actually substantially small which varies between $10^{-3}$ to $10^{-2}$.
-The region below 30\% of signal significance suffered from a very low number of backgrounds (sometimes zero).
+The variation of signal significance as a function of signal efficiency is shown in Fig.~\ref{fig:signi-vec} for all four machine energies as described in Table~\ref{tab:coll-param}.
+A feature of the curves shows that the signal significance is the best in the region 40\% to 70\% signal efficiencies.
+The background efficiencies in this region are small, varying between $10^{-4}$ to $10^{-2}$.
+The region below 40\% of signal efficiency features a low number of background events (sometimes zero).
 As a result, this area is not reliable as there is a mismatch between the train and test samples.

-We then choose our working points to be in the range of $\epsilon_S$ from 0.3 to 0.5, depending on maximum achievable signal significance.
-The four different machine energies, therefore, have different working points.
+We then choose our working points to be $\epsilon_S=0.7$.
 We also ensured that there was a good agreement in the distribution between the test and train samples at those working points.
 The variation of signal significance as a function of integrated luminosity has been shown in Fig.~\ref{fig:signi-lumi-vec} for four different colliders.
 One can observe that the signal significance is distinctively better ($\sim\!2.0 - 3.0$ times better) in FCC-eh1 and FCC-eh2 compared to all LHeC energies.
 Furthermore, for a given luminosity, the signal significance varies as the square of the coupling constant $g_v$.
 Now, we can, in principle, put an upper limit on the coupling constant at a $2\sigma$ signal significance.
 That is, to say, the value of $g_v$ at which 2$\sigma$ signal significance is achieved.
-These limits on $g_v$ can then be translated into the limit on the LFV $Z$ boson BRs by using Eq.~\ref{eqn:brZ}.
-We plot, in Fig.~\ref{fig:bound-vec}, the upper limit on BR($Z\to e \mu$) at 95\% C.L. as a function of luminosity for four different machines.
-In Fig.~\ref{fig:bound-vec}, the horizontal line represents the current bound by the ATLAS collaboration\cite{ATLAS:2022uhq}, which is achievable below 50~fb$^{-1}$ in all the future electron-proton colliders.
+These limits on $g_v$ can then be translated into the limit on the LFV $Z$ boson BRs by using Eq.~(\ref{eqn:brZ}).
+We plot, in Fig.~\ref{fig:bound-vec}, the upper limit on BR($Z\to e \mu$) at 95\% C.L.~as a function of luminosity for four different machines.
+In Fig.~\ref{fig:bound-vec}, the horizontal line represents the current bound by the ATLAS collaboration\,\cite{ATLAS:2022uhq}, which is achievable below 50 fb$^{-1}$ in all the future electron-proton colliders.